-The Manchester Together archive project has received a £99,700 grant from the Heritage Lottery Fund.
+The Manchester Together archive project has received a £99,700 grant from the National Lottery Heritage Fund.
 The project will document, digitise and make available online more than 10,000 items.

 “From scribbled notes on scraps of paper to beautiful paintings and poems – everything that was left in St Ann’s Square is an important part in the story of what happened here.
 I am honoured that Manchester Art Gallery will be the permanent home of the archive and am pleased we can use technology to give the public access to these items.”